Freezing Sauce Hollandaise - can you freeze Sauce Hollandaise?

 If you want to freeze your sauce for longer than a few weeks, it can be helpful to store it in an airtight container or in vacuum packaging.

-Don't forget to write the date on the container so you always know how long your Sauce Hollandaise has been in the freezer.
+Don't forget to label the container with the date so you always know how long your Sauce Hollandaise has been in the freezer.

 With our tips, you can be sure that your Hollandaise sauce will remain perfectly preserved until you want to serve it next time.

-Freezing Lukull Sauce Hollandaise - how to do it right
+Freezing Lukull Sauce Hollandaise - how to do it correctly

-Who doesn't know it?
+Who hasn't experienced it?
 You cook a delicious Hollandaise sauce and there's some left over.
-But before you throw the sauce away, you can simply freeze it.
-But how do you do it right?
+But before you throw the sauce away, you can easily freeze it.
+But how do you do it correctly?

 Especially with Lukull Sauce Hollandaise, there are a few things to consider so that the consistency and taste do not suffer after freezing.